trif05/ecommerce-dashboard/README.md

 **Live Pipeline**

-`send_orders.py` also runs the silver and gold pipeline automatically in the background every 30 seconds.
-While the pipeline is running, order sending is paused and resumes when it completes.
+**Live Pipeline**

+`send_orders.py` generates new fake orders with random data every 2 seconds and sends them to Azure Event Hub.
+Each order gets a unique ID and contains realistic fields: customer state, product category, seller, payment type, price, and delivery dates — all picked randomly from real values found in the Olist dataset.

+Every 30 seconds the pipeline pauses order sending, runs `silver_transformer.py` and `gold_aggregator.py` to process the new data, then resumes.
+The Streamlit dashboard auto-refreshes every 40 seconds so the charts and KPIs update automatically without any manual action.

 ![Terminal](docs/images/terminal_send_orders.png)
 ---